a-ads/blog/content/blog/2019-07-03-you-see-html-code-not-found-error-what-next.md

 This error appears if src attribute of the iframe tag is absent or is empty.

-In case you add a URL with javascript, it’s possible that it is not added in due time, so the bot will define the URL as empty.
+In case you add a URL with JavaScript, it’s possible that it is not added in due time, so the bot will define the URL as empty.

 A correct src tag looks like this:

 ![](/blog/assets/pasted-image-3.png)

 ## Invalid URL